 Yes, there is caffeine in all types of chocolate.
 The typical baking bar of dark chocolate has around 80 mg of caffeine in the entire bar, so when it is broken down and spread out, the caffeine content becomes even smaller.
 Most people, even young people, do not experience a caffeine buzz from dark chocolate.

 Is Dark Chocolate Safe for Children?

 Many scientists believe that the benefits of dark chocolate in moderation outweigh the risks.
-If you want to give your child a sweet reward, choosing dark chocolate can actually help stimulate their brain as well as satisfy their cravings with less sugar.
+If you want to give your child a sweet reward, choosing dark chocolate can help stimulate their brain and satisfy their cravings with less sugar.